Dreamed 2013/11/9 by Wayan

 But I hover.
 So tempted...

-Then a bearded intellectual acquaintance of mine (let's call him John) walks up--and drags me away to have a Serious Discussion.
+Then John, a bearded intellectual acquaintance (not quite a friend) walks up--and drags me away to have a Serious Discussion.
 I'm reluctant.

 Annoyed, he says "Why are you wasting time on animals?"